Updated: Sep 2

 Since I have spent most of my life coping with depression, for the most part in silence, I have often asked myself what qualities that I posses that keep me going even in the face of extreme adversity.

 When I was in my teens and early 20's, I had some extremely unhealthy coping strategies.
 I turned to pot and alcohol to numb the pain.
-I would drink until I cried, and cry until I could sleep.
+At night, when everyone else was asleep, I would drink until I cried, and cry until I could sleep.
 Then in the morning I would get up and do what needed to be done.
 Not a very healthy way to live.

 Through it all, the thing that kept me going was the vague hope (which I sometimes wished would die) that there was something better out there.